Canadian Guidelines

 The same didactic, academic and clinical training experiences at the Doctoral and Internship level will be required of Canadian and US applicants, including the same requirements for Knowledge Base and Skills.

-At the level of Residency Education and Training in Clinical Neuropsychology, Canadian applicants are required to have two years of full-time post-doctoral practice supervised by a practicing clinical neuropsychologist.
-Supervised practice should allow for an affiliation with or access to an academic medical center where the trainee can access patient rounds, didactic sessions and other training opportunities (e.g., medical rounds, imaging training, etc).
-Interactions with other residents in medical specialties and allied professions is encouraged but not required.
-Supervised practice should allow the applicant exposure to and experience with a broad range of medical/neurological disorders or conditions and train them in the provision of a variety of clinical neuropsychology services (assessment, history taking, interview, feedback, report-writing, consultation, program planning, and intervention).
+Supervised practice should also allow the applicant exposure to and experience with a broad range of medical/neurological disorders or conditions and train them in the provision of a variety of clinical neuropsychology services (assessment, history taking, interview, feedback, report-writing, consultation, program planning, and intervention).
 The exit criteria for the residency are the same, namely:

 - Advanced skill in the neuropsychological evaluation, treatment and consultation to patients and professionals sufficient to practice on an independent basis;